Demi Moore Attends Ex-Husband Bruce Willis’ 10th Wedding Anniversary Celebration

-Demi Moore and Bruce Willis have proved yet again that exes can be friends.
+Demi Moore and Bruce Willis have proven yet again that exes can be friends.

-According to Entertainment Tonight, Demi was present as her ex-husband Bruce celebrated his 10-year wedding anniversary with his wife Emma Heming.
-On Thursday, March 21, the couple stood in front of friends and family, Demi included, to renew their vows 10 years to the day that they pledged their love for each other the first time.
+According to Entertainment Tonight, Demi was present as her ex-husband, Bruce, celebrated his 10-year wedding anniversary with his wife, Emma Heming.
+On Thursday, March 21, the couple stood in front of friends and family — Demi included — to renew their vows 10 years to the day from when they pledged their love for each other the first time.

-Emma took to her Instagram Stories to share a few glimpses of the special occasion, with one post including two group photos of those in attendance, which she simply captioned with the word “family” in a loopy, cursive font.
+Emma took to her Instagram Stories to share a few glimpses of the special occasion, with one post including two group photos of those in attendance.
+She simply captioned with the word “family” on top of the share in a loopy, cursive font.
 On the far left of both photos sat Demi, who looked lovely in a yellow maxi dress with a white floral pattern.
 The 56-year-old sported a huge grin in the snaps, proving that there was no bad blood between her and her ex.

-Also in attendance of the ceremony were Demi and Bruce’s daughters Scout, 27, and Rumer, 30, who appeared in one of Emma’s snaps performing a song at one point during the ceremony.
+Also in attendance at the ceremony were Demi and Bruce’s daughters — Scout, 27, and Rumer, 30 — who appeared in one of Emma’s snaps, performing a song at one point during the ceremony.
 It is unclear if the former couple’s third daughter, 25-year-old Tallulah, was in attendance.

-Bruce and Emma’s two young daughters, Mabel, 6, and Evelyn, 4, were at the celebration as well, matching with their parents in all-white ensembles.
+Bruce and Emma’s two young daughters — Mabel, 6, and Evelyn, 4 — were at the celebration as well, matching with their parents in all-white ensembles.

 Demi Moore and Bruce Willis are friendly exes!https://t.co/DXTl7Utv60